Yes, if you sign an annual contract paid up front you receive a 2% discount.

 Not at this time.

 It changes dependent on the time of year and the size of your boat.
-26ft-36ft is the most popular size at our marina and so the lower racks in drystack (26-28ft) have a longer waitlist as is the same for 30ft-36ft slips in-water.
+26ft-36ft is the most popular size at our marina and so the lower racks in drystack (26-32ft) have a longer waitlist as is the same for 30ft-36ft slips in-water.
 Generally more tenants want their boats under cover in drystack for winter and in-water for summer as we are the only marina to offer unlimited haul outs and launches for drystack customers.

 Generally being in drystack means your boat is not exposed to the elements so maintenance costs in the long term are less.
 Having an in-water slip means you can entertain at any time of the day and have 24/ 7 access to the boat.
-In comparision the drystack facility is locked at night.
-In-water is thought to be more convenient but keep in mind drystack offer unlimited launches & haul outs at no extra fee with the ease of as little as 1.5 hours notice with our launching App SpeedyDock.
+In comparison the drystack facility is locked at night.
+In-water is thought to be more convenient but keep in mind drystack offers unlimited launches & haul outs at no extra fee with the ease of as little as 1.5 hours notice with our launching App SpeedyDock.

 The weight limit is 11,000 lbs.
 As well, if the tide is below 1.5 m the lift cannot function properly as the water level will be too low.
 You must assess the tides prior to requesting launches.

 There are height and beam limitations depending on which rack your boat is due to be kept in.
 We can store boats with a maximum height of 12′ which is the measurement from the bottom of the hull to what ever the boat’s top most point is (with antennae down.)
 We then can store to a maximum height of 11′, then up to 9′, then one that goes up to 7’6″ and lastly our top rack which accommodates boats up 4’5″.
 Beam restrictions are around 8ft – 10ft depending on the rack, and anything over that will be charged a 10% oversized beam fee.
 Note that the length must be length overall including any extensions – swim grids, engines, anchors etc.